You may need to have your tooth removed (extracted) if it’s damaged or decayed and can’t be repaired.

 If you decide to have your tooth removed, your dentist will usually remove it in your dental surgery.
 But sometimes an oral surgeon will carry out the procedure in hospital.
 You can usually go home on the same day as the procedure.

-You’ll meet the dentist carrying out your procedure to discuss your care.
+You’ll meet the tooth extraction dentist carrying out your procedure to discuss your care.
 It may differ from what’s described here as it will be designed to meet your individual needs.